 Anita (apparently) repeated: “We were looking for a place to eat and we found this on Yelp.
 I immediately saw your review!
 No brainer.”

 In a rather dramatic change (although not nearly as shocking as when he spontaneously decided to start eating all food without utensils), Ohmygod inexplicably adopted a new posture at the table.
-He sat hunched over his place setting, with his arms emanating out at precisely 45° angles as if he were some bastardized interpretation of the Rocky statue.
+He sat hunched over his place setting, with his arms planted firmly on the table and emanating out at precisely 45° angles as if he were some bastardized interpretation of the Rocky statue.
 Over the course of the evening, he only took his arms off the table when he was pouring beer down his cavernous pie hole or he was using his fingers to shovel food into his mouth.
 As a result, I had very little personal space.
 And I like personal space.

 If that were the only issue.